passportxyz/passport-docs/pages/building-with-passport/tutorials/client-side-scoring.md

 {showScore && <Score />}
 ```

-Now when you click the `Get Score` button in your UI, the sentence `Your score is X` is dsiplayed under your Stamp collection!
-You can check this against the scire given to you by the Gitcoin Passport app!
+Now when you click the `Get Score` button in your UI, the sentence `Your score is X` is displayed under your Stamp collection!
+You can check this against the score given to you by the Gitcoin Passport app!

 #### Custom weights